 A project starts with an idea to implement.
 The rest is about how, steps, objectives, budgets etc. Kepner Tregoe, project statement, work breakdown structures, objectives, cost performance time.
 Bottom-up analysis collects together recorded issues to solve together in a project as a group.
+Top-down analysis breaks a concept down into parts.

 Moving new ideas into action is about recording positive ideas that you want to implement.
 But you’re recording both good ideas to implement and business issues.